-When we map rows (individual observations) to numbers, a bar chart can be a good choice.
+When we map rows (individual observations) to numbers, a bar chart can be a good choice for comparing quantities across different categories or groups.

 library(tidyverse)